tbd-ci/tbd-old/README.md

  * We'll need to make it obvious, when writing a build to git, that artifacts have been saved (name/size)

 A developer could carelessly check out `tbd-ci-all-build-results`, which would cause a *lot* of files to be written to their machine.
-However, you would have to really be poking around since it's not in the `git branch` or `git tags` list.
+However, they would have to really be poking around since it's not in the `git branch` or `git tags` list.